JosephMartinez3005/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React js is the blend of all the three languages to build the web html, css and javascript.
+Along with the help of jsx and what jsx is is really a platform to bring javascript into the webpage directly without createing so many diffrent files

 1. Describe component state.
+A componet state is something that changes on the webpage it can be something that you want to happen or something that remains static, It can be one section such as a header, `
 1. Describe props.
+Are immutable objects that are passed through componets such as data.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+ Side effects are parts of the webpage that are changed everytime the virutul dom has been changed.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions